wojciechpolak/glifestream/INSTALL.md

 ---------------------------

-Change the current working directory into the `glifestream` directory and run the command `python manage.py runserver`.
+Change the current working directory into the `glifestream` directory and run the command `uv run manage.py runserver`.
 You will see the following output:

     Performing system checks...